Pan-fried Pork Escalopes Recipe with Leeks and Blood-Red Orange

 - segments of 2 small blood oranges plus extra to serve

 - 50 ml white wine

-- juice of 0.5 small blood oranges
+- juiced of 0.5 small blood orange

 - Combine zest, flour, some salt & black pepper and set aside.

 - On a board, flatten the pork escalopes and coat with the flour mixture, shaking off the excess and set aside.